- Latin America

 The city’s complex maze of hidden passageways and dark alleys can be a challenge for some, while being an exciting game for others.
 This casual jumble of attractions is part of Prague’s unique appeal- without a detailed map, it can be difficult to retrace your own steps.
 Just outside the city are a range of accessible day-trip destinations.
 Buses and trains are relatively inexpensive throughout the Czech Republic, and are capable of reaching even the smallest towns and villages.
 A number of Europe's best cities are within reach of Prague.
 The world-famous spa town of Carlsbad is approximately two hours away, while the former Austro-Hungarian capital, Vienna, Austria, is a mere four.

 Teach English in Prague and take advantage of the opportunity to explore these intriguing places for yourself.
 Contact the International TEFL Academy today and find out how you can become TEFL certified, and begin your career overseas!
-Learn more about teaching English abroad or request a brochure to learn about TEFL training courses in Prague, wordwide or online and a comparision of the most popular countries to teach English throughout the world.
+Learn more about teaching English abroad or request a brochure to learn about TEFL training courses in Prague, worldwide or online and a comparison of the most popular countries to teach English throughout the world.

 Founded in 2010, International TEFL Academy is a world leader in TEFL certification for teaching English abroad & teaching English online.
 ITA offers accredited TEFL certification classes online & in 25 locations worldwide and has received multiple awards & widespread recognition as one of the best TEFL schools in the world.
 ITA provides all students and graduates with lifetime job search guidance.
 ITA has certified more than 25,000 English teachers and our graduates are currently teaching in 80 countries worldwide.